Data Security vs Compliance: What Canadian Businesses Get Wrong

 Other provinces impose similar or stricter requirements through provincial health privacy laws.
 Alberta and British Columbia have their own health information protection statutes with comparable obligations.
 The common theme: health information is treated as uniquely sensitive, and the standard of care expected is higher than for generic personal information.

-For healthcare providers and organizations handling patient data, HIPAA (the U.S. Health Insurance Portability and Accountability Act) may also apply if you exchange data with U.S. healthcare entities or use U.S.-based healthcare software platforms.
+For healthcare providers and organizations handling patient data, PHIPA (Ontario’s Personal Health Information Protection Act) applies to all healthcare providers in Ontario.
+HIPAA may also apply if you exchange data with U.S. healthcare entities or use U.S.-based healthcare software platforms.
 HIPAA fines range from USD $100 to $50,000 per violation, and enforcement has been aggressive in recent years.
+If you’re not sure whether HIPAA applies to your practice, it’s worth getting a definitive answer — the penalties aren’t forgiving.

 Legal Services: Law Society Obligations and Client Privilege